kubernetes/steering/charter.md

 Members of the committee must take an inclusive speaker training [course](https://training.linuxfoundation.org/training/inclusive-speaker-orientation/) in support of our community values.
-Members are encouraged to report completion of the course as part of on-boarding within a reasonable period of time.
+Members are required to report completion of the course as part of on-boarding within 30 days from the date of their appointment.

 ---